Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

 !!! warning "Short frame saves more space?"
     Having a shorter frame can give you more printable area under the bed, but it does have some caveats.

+    * You may need to adjust the position of the z rails to ensure the carriage can reach.
     * [StealthBurner](../../hardware/tools/tools/#StealthBurner) is not compatible with short docks.
     * [Containers](#container) are not compatible with short docks.

 There are 2020 and 1515 versions of the top and bottom pieces.
 Both versions have 2 varients, `standard` and `crossbar`.
-The `crossbar` is used in combination with [Door Buffer](hardware/door_buffer), while the standard version is used in combination with [Stabilizers](#stabilizers) or when hanging from the top of the printers frame.
+The `crossbar` is used in combination with [Door Buffer](hardware/door_buffer), while the standard version can be used for a `crossbar` in-line with the frame or as a combination with [Stabilizers](#stabilizers) or when hanging from the top of the printers frame.
 Optionally there is also an 'L bracket' that can help with stability of hanging docks.

 | Standard Height | Short Height |
 | :-: | :-: |